 In the normal course of business, income tax authorities in various income tax jurisdictions both within the United States and internationally conduct routine audits of our income tax returns filed in prior years.
-Income tax years are open for the United States jurisdiction for fiscal years 2012, 2013 and 2014.
-International jurisdictions have open tax years varying by location beginning in fiscal 2005.
+Income tax years are open for the United States jurisdiction for fiscal years 2013 through 2015.
+International jurisdictions have open tax years varying by location beginning in fiscal 2006.

 We have no deferred tax liability recognized relating to our investment in foreign subsidiaries where the earnings have been indefinitely reinvested.
-If circumstances change and it becomes apparent that some or all of the undistributed untaxed earnings of a subsidiary will be remitted to the United States, we will accrue a tax expense at the time of the remittance.
-We have approximately \$10,437 of untaxed earnings which have indefinitely been reinvested.
-Determination of the amount of any unrecognized deferred income tax liability on these is not practicable.
+If circumstances change and it becomes apparent that some or all of the undistributed untaxed earnings of a subsidiary will be remitted to the United States, we will accrue a tax expense at that time.
+We have approximately \$9,067 of untaxed earnings which have indefinitely been reinvested.
+Determination of the amount of any unrecognized deferred income tax liability on these earnings is not practicable.